asifahmed0021/asifahmed0021/README.md

 - 👨‍🎓 Education: IIT Jodhpur, India
+- 💼 Experience:
+1) Software Engineer at Vedantu (July 2021 - Present)
-- 💼 Experience: Software Engineer Intern 2019 at wipro technologies
+2) Software Engineer Intern at Wipro in 2019
 - 🤔 Always open for new ideas, feel free to reach out
 - 💻 Willing to contribute in open source projects
 - 📫 Reach out to me: ahmed.1@iitj.ac.in